 You may have heard the concept of long-term investing, but what exactly does that mean?
 “Long-term” is not three weeks from next Tuesday, nor is it 25 years.
 Generally speaking, investment recommendations for a long-term strategy are typically 3 to 5 years.
 This will smooth most rough spots relative to anticipated investment pressure that can happen inevitably in a 3 to 5 year strategy, such as a market correction or two, a global crisis of some kind, a presidential election, a bull market, a bear market, economic expansion, and economic contraction.
 This does not mean that we “set it and forget it”; periodic monitoring is important.

 Thomas D. Foy, Jr. is a registered representative of and offers securities and investment advisory services through Lincoln Financial Securities Corporation, a broker dealer (Member SIPC) and registered investment advisor.
 IRIS Financial is not an affiliate of Lincoln Financial Securities Corporation.
 LFS-3426661-012821

-The registered representatives of IRIS Financial Services may only discuss securities or transact business with persons who are residents of AL, CO, CT, DE, FL, GA, MA, MD, ME, NC, NJ, NY, OK, PA, SC, VA.
+The registered representatives of IRIS Financial Services may only discuss securities or transact business with persons who are residents of AL, CO, CT, DE, FL, GA, MA, MD, ME, NC, NJ, NY, OH, OK, PA, SC, VA.
 Advisory services offered to residents of FL and NJ.